Creamy Smoked Salmon Fettuccine (with Ricotta)

 Step 7) – Stir everything together, turn off the heat, and serve.
 Decorate with a few pieces of raw smoked salmon and a few parsley leaves.

-No, we don’t recommend storing them in the refrigerator or freezer.
-Smoked salmon fettuccine should be eaten as soon as ready.
+I don't recommend storing in the refrigerator or freezer.
+Smoked salmon and ricotta fettuccine should be eaten as soon as ready.

 Characteristic of this recipe is the need to drain the pasta al dente and serve it immediately as soon as it’s seasoned, while it’s still hot.